Transparent, Accessible and Fair

 The Act gives ARNNL’s Director of PCR the authority to attempt to resolve an allegation where it appears it may be resolved satisfactorily.
 Allegations that are not resolved are referred to a Complaints Authorization Committee (CAC), appointed from ARNNL Council members.
 The CAC may consider an allegation a complaint and refer to an Adjudication Tribunal, convened from the Disciplinary Panel, for a hearing to address the complaint.
 The CAC may also recommend that Council suspend, restrict or further investigate a member’s practice.

-For detail on the PCR process, please refer to Sections 18-35 of the RN Act (2008) and section 16 of the Registered Nurses Regulations (2013).
-The definitions of Conduct Deserving of Sanction pursuant to section 18 of the RN Act can be found in Article X of the ARNNL Bylaws.
+For detail on the PCR process, please refer to Sections 18-35 of the Registered Nurses Act (2008) and section 16 of the Registered Nurses Regulations (2013).
+The definitions of Conduct Deserving of Sanction pursuant to section 18 of the Registered Nurses Act (2008) can be found in Article X of the ARNNL Bylaws.

 For more information on the PCR process, call (709) 753-6181 or email email@example.com.